85°C Bakery Cafe

-85°C Bakery Cafe, also brand-named 85 Cafe, 85°C Daily Cafe, or 85 Degrees C (85度C (Poeh-cha̍p-gō͘--tō͘ C, Bāshíwǔ Dù C)), is a Taiwanese international chain of retailers selling coffee, tea, and cakes, as well as desserts, smoothies, fruit juices, souvenirs, and bakery products.
+85 °C Bakery Cafe, also brand-named 85 Cafe, 85 °C Daily Cafe, or 85 Degrees C (85度C (Poeh-cha̍p-gō͘--tō͘ C, Bāshíwǔ Dù C)), is a Taiwanese international chain of retailers selling coffee, tea, and cakes, as well as desserts, smoothies, fruit juices, souvenirs, and bakery products.
 It has 1000 retail shops worldwide.
 The chain's parent company (Gourmet Master Co.
 Ltd) is located in the Cayman Islands.

 History

 Wu Cheng-hsueh incorporated the company in January 2003 and opened the first shop in Bao-Ping, Taipei County (now New Taipei) in July 2004.
 The name "85°C" refers to Wu's belief that 85 C is the optimal temperature to serve coffee.

-In September 2006, the company opened its first overseas store in Sydney Australia.
+In September 2006, the company opened its first overseas store in Sydney, Australia.
 A year later, the first store in China was opened in Shanghai.
 The first store in Hong Kong was opened in 2012, the first store in the United States in 2008, in Irvine.
 The US central kitchen began operations in September 2013.
 In March 2017, the chain's United States central kitchen in Brea, California became its first solar-powered facility worldwide.

-Revenue

 In 2016, 67% of the chain's revenue came from China, while 18% came from Taiwan.
 In 2013, the average US store generated more than US$700,000 in monthly sales, seven times more than an average store in China.

-Specialities

 The chain is known for their sea salt coffee, made by sweetening their iced Americano and adding a sea salt whipped cream on the top.
 This coffee has been featured on TIME Magazine, CNN, and NPR.
 The concept of this drink supposedly came from the Taiwanese habit of sprinkling salt on fruit to bring out the sweetness.